 2) Do turn off all extraneous noises, especially if you’re not using a microphone.
 Even the back up drive running for your computer can be heard in the background of a video, and can be a turnoff.
 Consider purchasing a lapel mic if you will be a distance from your phone demonstrating exercises.
 Clear audio makes a difference for the viewer.

 3) Do make sure you’re excited, energetic, but calm when you’re about to film, it shows and it’s sometimes more important than the content.
 Too much enthusiasm can be a turnoff and too little is often boring.

-Stephen Dassin of Tailored Fitness who likes to share videos on Instagram says, “When instructing clients speak in a clear and concise manner as if you instructing the viewers (or prospective clients) as well.
+Stephen Dassin of Tailored Fitness who likes to share videos on Instagram says, “When instructing clients, speak in a clear and concise manner as if your instructing the viewers (or prospective clients) as well.
 This reinforces that you are capable of effective communication and verbalization of the moves being performed.”